Loki-whan12/IXAC-BANK/README.md

     ```sh
     cd CLI
     ```
-2. Run this file by just clicking on it:
+2. Open and Edit this file, before running it, by just clicking on it:
    ```sh
    create_all_required_dir_and_files.bat
    ```